 Readings consist of current research articles.

 - Lifelong learning, Scholarship, Communication, Critical thinking, Ethics, Information

 literacy, Research, Self-motivation, Teamwork.

 - Learning Outcomes

-- To understand the complex interrelationship between hypothalamic neural circuits, the pituitary gland and endocrine organs in the body
+- Understand the complex interrelationship between hypothalamic neural circuits, the pituitary gland and endocrine organs in the body

-- To gain an understanding of how to structure and conduct hypothesis-based neuroendocrine research
+- Gain an understanding of how to structure and conduct hypothesis-based neuroendocrine research

-- To communicate and explain complex scientific concepts in a clear and logical format
+- Communicate and explain complex scientific concepts in a clear and logical format

-- To be able to critically analyse the rationale, research methods and results from neuroendocrine journal articles
+- Be able to critically analyse the rationale, research methods and results from neuroendocrine journal articles